Help us match you with local pros in your area

 HVAC contractors in Virginia need to have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
 A valid Master HVAC Tradesman License (which has its own experience and education requirements) is necessary to apply.
 Licenses be class A, B, or C.

-Always make sure you understand the details of your project.
-For HVAC repairs, your provider should detail which parts require replacement and why.
-Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
+Make sure you know the details of your project before it begins.
+For HVAC repairs, have your provider list which parts require replacement and why.
+Confirm that your technician will clean and test your system after the repair to ensure that everything works.
 When replacing your HVAC, ask the provider to explain the new brand, model, estimated installation time, energy efficiency, and features.
 Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.

 Trustworthy HVAC companies provide warranties for their services.
 Broader coverage is better, so make sure to compare warranties between companies.
 Choose the one that offers the best coverage at a fair cost.